-Mama was born and raised in Daet, Camariñes Norte, an 8-hour bus ride from Manila.
-When she married Papa and they moved to Cavite City, my sister and I saw our grandparents, Belen and Vergel, only once or twice a year.
-Whenever my grandparents visited us, they brought a bag of pili candy as pasalubong (gifts).
-When our uncles would come home from a visit to Daet, we’d dig through their luggage to look for bags of honey-coated pili, pastillas (milk pills) de pili, and other pili treats coated in sugar or salt.
+Whenever my grandparents, Belen and Vergel, visited us all the way from Daet, Camariñes Norte, they would bring a bag of pili candy as pasalubong.
+My sister and I would dig through their luggage to look for bags of honey-coated pili, pastillas (milk pills) de pili, and other treats coated in sugar or salt.

-When you go beyond the sweet coating that most pili products come in, you’ll appreciate its oily, macadamia-like texture.
+When you go beyond the sweet coating, you’ll appreciate pili’s oily, macadamia-like texture.
 I’m glad that most pili products come in small packages because I can easily gobble a whole bag in less than five minutes.
 My research told me that among all the nuts in the world, pili has the highest fat content.
 That’s about 216 calories per oz. of pili nuts, according to My Fitness Pal.

 When my grandparents passed away in 2009 and my relatives didn’t frequent Daet as much as they did in my childhood, our family’s favorite pili nut became elusive.
 A trip to Camariñes Norte two months ago brought Mama and me back down memory lane.
 We stopped over Nene’s, Daet’s popular pasalubong shop that sells all sorts of pili, including fresh, shelled pili sold by the kilo.
-On our flight back to Manila, we checked in two small balikbayan boxes of pili products for my family and Mama’s siblings.
+On our flight back to Manila, we checked in two small balikbayan boxes of pili products for our clan.